camarchibald/ENGM4620/README.md

 - Use Dr. Hammad's suggested interface for easier gathering of previous trends.
 Current scraping from realtor.ca is slow and risks blocking.
 - Expand on mapping functionality by giving more information by hovering on a datapoint, and improve the price colouring gradient.
 - Implement data prediction analysis using ML.
 Needs lots of past data to work which is a limitation of the current functionality.
+- Implement env file for api key instead of .txt (still not pushed to git).